frithnanth/raku-Math-Libgsl-Permutation/README.md

 ### init()

-This method initialize the permutation object To the identity and returns **self**.
+This method initialize the permutation object to the identity and returns **self**.

 ### copy($src! where * ~~ Math::Libgsl::Permutation)